Dyz598/pandawa-docs/architecture/directory-structure.md

 ### Src Directory

-This section will cover the `src` directory from learning how to organize your code and also learning best practices to organize it more neatly.
+This section will cover the `src` directory by learning best practices in how to organize your code.

 The `src` directory is where you will put most of your core code such as **routes**, **models** and **services**.
-The directory does not restrict you to organize your code in specific ways but we have recommended ways to organize your code which follows best practices.
+The directory does not restrict you to organize your code in specific ways, but we have recommended ways to organize your code which follows best practices.

 Currently, we have two ways to organize your code the **Standard Way** and the **Domain Driven Design Way**.